The Reading Room

 The MJ Academia Project.
 “You Remind Me of a Black Panther.”
 YouTube.
 November 13, 2011.

 Connects this video with resistance to racial oppression throughout Michael Jackson’s work, while showing how it draws on and supports the work of other groups such as the Student Nonviolent Coordinating Committee (SNCC) and the Black Panthers.
+(Unfortunately, this documentary video is not available at this time.
+However, a transcript is available here.)

 Blood on the Dance Floor